mcmonkeyprojects/SwarmUI/docs/Model Support.md

 [Fal.ai's AuraFlow v0.1](https://huggingface.co/fal/AuraFlow/tree/main) is supported in Swarm, but you must manually select architecture to use it.
 (The AuraFlow team intend to add modelspec metadata in the near future).

-Download the model, then click "`Edit Metadata`" and select `(Temporary) AuraFlow` as the architecture.
+Download the model, then click "`Edit Metadata`" and select `(Temporary) AuraFlow` as the architecture, and set resolution to `1024x1024`.